 THE BLUE SHIRT CONUNDRUM

 Let’s back up a minute.
 Before an industry can change, we need to know where the current process fails.
 Take the lifecycle of a simple, blue organic cotton T-shirt.
-Let’s assume the tee is made from GOTS-certified organically grown cotton which currently sets the strictest standards for the chemical processing of organic cotton.
+Let’s assume the tee is made from GOTS-certified organically grown cotton (that’s what we use here at Nau) which currently sets the strictest standards for the chemical processing of organic cotton.
 So we’ve eliminated the use of pesticides and fertilizers up front.
 However, up to five separate chemicals are added at each subsequent stage thereafter.
 Spinning lubricants are added during cleaning and ginning which allow the raw cotton fibers to be spun into yarn.
 Lubricant compounds are then added during knitting to allow the fiber to easily pass through machinery.
 Mordants and salts are added during dying to affix the color to the fabric.
 This is the most toxic and chemical-consuming phase where OIA is focusing its initial sustainability efforts.
 Even natural dyes require heavy use of mordants, salts and water in order for the dye to be effective.
 In the finishing process, chemicals like silicones and formaldehyde are added to impart the desired hand of the fabric.
 Finally, consumers add their own mix of bleaches, detergents, softeners, and starches to mold and shape the tee into the perfect blue shirt.

 The Chemicals Management Working Group, a strategic subgroup of OIA dedicated to sustainable chemistry, is working with big and small retailers and their manufacturers to bring transparency to each stage in the textile process.
 Using the EPA’s twelve principles of green chemistry as a foundation, they’re building a Preferred Substance List (PSL) that would offer sustainable substitutions for unsafe and untested chemicals.
 For example, a PSL would provide safe alternatives to formaldehyde, a ubiquitous, toxic chemical currently used to create wrinkle-free fabrics.